Huw Lewis-Jones: Books and exhibitions

-Since 2007 Lewis-Jones has worked with established and emerging artists: the internationally renowned printmaker Jörg Schmeisser; Bristol-based fine artist Emma Stibbon, Senior Lecturer at the University of Brighton; Nanoq artists Bryndis Snæbjörnsdóttir and Mark Wilson; Tiina Itkonen, Finnish Young Photographer of the Year; award-winning bird illustrator John Gale; leading expedition photographer Martin Hartley; and most recently, the forensic installation artist John Kelly.
-He is currently collaborating with the award-winning photographer Nigel Millard, official photographer of the Royal National Lifeboat Institution and the peerless Icelandic photojournalist Ragnar Axelsson.
+Since 2007 Lewis-Jones has worked with established and emerging artists: the internationally renowned printmaker Jörg Schmeisser; Bristol-based fine artist Emma Stibbon, Senior Lecturer at the University of Brighton; Nanoq artists Bryndis Snæbjörnsdóttir and Mark Wilson; Tiina Itkonen, Finnish Young Photographer of the Year; bird illustrator John Gale; leading expedition photographer Martin Hartley; and most recently, the forensic installation artist John Kelly.
+He is currently collaborating with the photographer Nigel Millard, official photographer of the Royal National Lifeboat Institution and the peerless Icelandic photojournalist Ragnar Axelsson.

 Lewis-Jones' future exhibitions include Maybe Tomorrow, a photographic journey amongst peoples of the Arctic, and First Across – a project that unites the exploration and scientific achievements of the 1955–58 Commonwealth Trans-Antarctic Expedition, led by Sir Vivian Fuchs, with those of the British Trans-Arctic Expedition of 1968–69, led by Sir Wally Herbert.
 On this later expedition, a 3,800-mile surface crossing of the Arctic Ocean, from Alaska to Spitsbergen, billed by some as 'the last great journey on Earth', Herbert and his team became, undisputedly, the first men to reach the North Pole by surface travel.

 Having opened in Cambridge in 2007, Lewis-Jones' exhibition of Herbert's paintings Art of Exploration was shown in Scotland during 2009 and at the National Geographic gallery in London.
 His Face to Face: Polar Portraits exhibition was shown in Cambridge, London and Ireland in 2008.
 It toured to several destinations in 2009, including The Explorers Club in New York and Discovery Point, Dundee, the home of exploration ship RRS Discovery, the first polar command of Robert Falcon Scott.